TRANSLATION

 no longer will I proclaim hinting obscurely.”

-whats the literary?
+literary?

 “Now listen.
 I will speak plainly.